jiahang1990/Cooking-Recipes/README.md

 ####route: /login
 This route is for registerd user, if username or password dont match, it will show errors after click Login button

+After login, user will be redirect to home page with his/her username on the navigation bar, and logout button